Policy Optimization with Stochastic Mirror Descent: Experiments

-\textbf{Score Performance Comparison} From the results of Figure 3 and Table 2, overall, $\mathtt{VRMPO}$ outperforms the baseline algorithms in both final performance and learning process.
-Our $\mathtt{VRMPO}$ also learns considerably faster with better performance than the popular $\mathtt{TD3}$ on Walker2d-v2, HalfCheetah-v2, Hopper-v2, InvDoublePendulum-v2, and Reacher-v2 domains.
-On the InvDoublePendulum-v2 task, our $\mathtt{VRMPO}$ has only a small advantage over other algorithms.
-This is because the InvPendulum-v2 task is relatively easy.
+From the results of Figure \ref{fig-learning-curves} and Table \ref{table-max-data}, overall, $\mathtt{VRMPO}$ outperforms the baseline algorithms in both final performance and learning process.
+Our $\mathtt{VRMPO}$ also learns considerably faster with better performance than the popular $\mathtt{TD3}$ on Walker2d, HalfCheetah, Hopper, InvDoublePendulum (IDP), and Reacher domains.
+On the InvDoublePendulum task, our $\mathtt{VRMPO}$ has only a small advantage over other algorithms.
+This is because the InvPendulum task is relatively easy.
 The advantage of our $\mathtt{VRMPO}$ becomes more powerful when the task is more difficult.
-It is worth noticing that on the HalfCheetah-v2 domain, our $\mathtt{VRMPO}$ achieves a significant max-average score 16000+, which outperforms far more than the second-best score 11781.
+It is worth noticing that on the HalfCheetah domain, our $\mathtt{VRMPO}$ achieves a significant max-average score 16000+, which outperforms far more than the second-best score 11781.